hugooliveirad/moon/README.md

 ====
 > Powerful JavaScript animation framework that uses CSS3 transitions

+## Notice

+This was an experimental project.
+Not even close to be production ready.
+Learned a lot with it and so can you!
+I'll be happy to aswer anything, but no real support should be expected.

 ## How to use

 Moon is a simple JavaScript animation framework that uses CSS3 transitions to provide smooth animations.
 It has no dependencies and weights less than a KB when minified and gziped.
 To use it, just [download it](https://raw.github.com/hugobessaa/moon/master/lib/moon.min.js) and include it before your scripts.